Skip to main content

 15 min read

-If you're reading this guide, you're likely one of the millions of Americans who own a timeshare and are looking for a way out.
-Whether you're facing rising maintenance fees, difficulty booking your preferred dates, or simply no longer want the financial burden, you're not alone.
+If you are reading this guide, you are likely one of the millions of Americans who own a timeshare and are looking for a way out.
+Whether you are facing rising maintenance fees, difficulty booking your preferred dates, or simply no longer want the financial burden, you are not alone.
 According to the American Resort Development Association (ARDA), there are approximately 9.6 million timeshare-owning households in the United States, and a significant percentage of these owners are actively seeking exit options.

 1What is Timeshare Exit?